AI Use Cases/Professional Services

 ROI & Revenue Impact

 ROI compounds over 12 months as the attribution model matures.
-By month four, marketing reallocates budget away from vanity-metric channels into campaigns that genuinely correlate with high-utilization engagements - this alone typically drives 8-12% revenue lift on existing marketing spend.
-By month nine, your proposal team's improved positioning (informed by attribution data) begins closing deals 3-5 weeks faster, compressing sales cycles and improving cash flow.
-By month twelve, the system's causal models are precise enough that managing directors use attribution insights for strategic planning - which service lines to expand, which client segments to target, which consultant expertise to hire - multiplying the operational impact beyond Marketing into the entire P&L.
+In the early months, marketing reallocates budget away from vanity-metric channels into campaigns that genuinely correlate with high-utilization engagements.
+As positioning informed by attribution data reaches proposal teams, sales cycles start to compress.
+By month twelve, the causal models are precise enough that managing directors use attribution insights for strategic planning - which service lines to expand, which client segments to target, which consultant expertise to hire next - extending the impact beyond Marketing into the entire P&L. We don't have a published case study measuring attribution modeling specifically yet, so we won't dress up a different result and call it proof.
+For a general sense of what Revenue Institute builds in professional services: Qualigence, a recruiting and talent firm, cut sourcing time 36.2% on a sourcing agent we built - a different kind of system than the attribution engine described here.

 Target Scope